GAA Gambling Awareness

 “Gambling and sport is a societal issue in the modern world.
 The wellbeing of our members and the integrity of our games are paramount to the GAA.
 The Association has made significant strides in recent years to preserve both and we hope that his campaign offers our clubs and members the resources necessary to continue that work at grassroots level.”

-Galway hurler, Davy Glennon, is supporting the campaign.
-Having experienced the devastation of gambling addiction, he said:
+Galway hurler, Davy Glennon,having experienced the devastation of gambling addiction, says:

 “I never thought I could become addicted to gambling when I started betting.
 I had no idea of the potential consequences of what started out as a bit of fun.
 I’m delighted to support the GAA’s campaign to ‘Reduce the Odds’ and I hope that the posters and the presentation keep other players and members fully aware of the GAA’s new rules but also of the risk to their wellbeing.
 I recommend anyone that is concerned about their gambling to seek help sooner rather than later.
 Reaching out helped save my life.”